mollie/api-documentation/source/connect/splitting-payments.rst

           our partner management team.

 .. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.).
-             For captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.) see Split captures
+             For captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.) see the split captures paragraph.

 With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.